Table of Contents_

 WHY WE LIKE IT: This TV features an X1 Extreme Processor and X-tended Dynamic Range technology, which creates exceptionally vivid contrasts for darker dark scenes and brighter bright scenes – a great choice as a No. 1 TV for a dark room, living room, or family room.

 This TV really shines with its display.
 It’s led by X1 Extreme Processor technology, which processes HDR content to create a sharper and more lifelike picture than standard HDTV with 40$ faster image processing than its predecessor, the 4K Processor X1.
 While testing, watching a New York Jets vs. San Francisco 49ers game on this 55-inch machine felt truly immersive and true to life, making us feel as if we were in the stands.
-For even more immersion through a larger screen, check out our guide to the top-rated 65 inch TV models, or for those who have the space, you can go for the best 75 inch TV models.
+For even more immersion through a larger screen, check out our guide to the top-rated 65-inch TV models, or for those who have the space, you can go for the best 75-inch TV models.

-X-Motion Clarity is also a very innovative feature with this TV.
+X-Motion Clarity is also a very innovative feature of this TV.
 Fast-moving scenes never appeared to lag or blur and maintained brightness pretty well.
 Kudos for supporting HDR10 and hybrid log gamma (HLG as well as Dolby Vision.)
 Smart features are also on point with Alexa and Google Home compatibility for playing back media using your voice or even streaming smart camera feeds to your TV.
 If you’re interested in the best smart TV for streaming, this is a good option.

 Award: BEST CONTROLS

-WHY WE LIKE IT: This TV comes with a stunning OLED display, high-dynamic-range (HDR), and the LG Magic Remote, which works similar to a mouse with a cursor on the screen, great for people who hate navigating lengthy menus.
+WHY WE LIKE IT: This TV comes with a stunning OLED display, high dynamic range (HDR), and the LG Magic Remote, which works similar to a mouse with a cursor on the screen, great for people who hate navigating lengthy menus.

 This TV really shines with the LG Magic Remote., which uses mouse-like controls and a click wheel to scroll through menus as opposed to clunky arrow buttons.
 It is also “smart” in other ways, compatible with Amazon Alexa and Google Assistant to control smart home devices and easy video playback using voice commands.
 If you’re interested in putting this TV in the bedroom, our best TV for bedrooms guide has some additional options.